PintaProject/Pinta/patch-guidelines.md

 place!

-Questions on this proccess can be asked (as always) through the methods described in `readme.md`
+Questions on this process can be asked (as always) through the methods described in `readme.md`